 “What’s this?”
 Professor Anders shouted at the huddle near the screen.
 Tobias was surprised no one attempted to flee.
 They all seemed willing accomplices.

 On the screen was a building similar to the one they were standing in except half of it was rubble.
 It was a University.
 A scroll along the bottom of the screen repeated: THE UNIVERSITY AT HENDELRY HAS BEEN STRUCK BY A MISSILE.
 THE SOURCE OF THE ATTACK IS UNKNOWN AT THIS TIME.
-Tobias felt fear trickle through him from his lungs to his intestines where it pooled, building as his mind ran every possible scenario.
+Tobias felt fear trickle through him.
+Starting in his lungs and snaking down to his intestines where it pooled, building as his mind ran every possible scenario.
 Every possible consequence of this moment.

-“Professor,” Jessie said, “All Universities are bounded, right?”
+“Professor,” Jessie said, “All Universities are protected, right?”

 Professor Anders finally snapped out of his stupor.
-“Correct,” he said, “All sixty-three Universities and their surrounding cities were proclaimed demilitarized and to remain untouched by any result of battle included in the war.
+“Correct,” he said, “All sixty-three Universities and their surrounding cities were proclaimed demilitarized and to remain untouched by any result of battle in relation to the war.
 This was first enforced in full with the Gilandria Accords over two-hundred years ago.
 You should all know this.”